George A. Scott

 Mr. Dacey is currently Chief Accountant for the Government Accountability Office (GAO).
 Mr. Dacey has provided leadership for significant GAO efforts in financial accounting and auditing, as well as in information security, homeland security, and other information technology areas.
 He served as Director of the consolidated financial statement audit for the initial three audits of the U.S. government’s financial statements.
 He also led GAO’s initial financial audit efforts at the Department of Health and Human Services and the Internal Revenue Service, and the development of comprehensive audit manuals for financial auditing and information security as well as related training.
 Mr. Dacey served as a member of the AICPA’s Auditing Standards Board (ASB) and the FASAB Accounting and Auditing Policy Committee.
 In addition, Mr. Dacey’s long-term leadership in GAO’s information security audit efforts has resulted in numerous result-oriented reports and testimonies, including (1) addressing information security challenges in federal agencies and corporations, (2) assessing emerging information security issues, and (3) evaluating the federal government’s efforts to protect our nation’s private and public critical infrastructure from cyberthreats.
 Prior to joining GAO, Mr. Dacey was a senior manager with Deloitte & Touche and served as divisional business manager and controller for an international corporation.
 Mr. Dacey is a Certified Public Accountant, Certified Government Financial Manager, and Certified Information Systems Auditor.
 He received a B.B.A., magna cum laude, from the University of Cincinnati and a J.D. from the George Mason University School of Law.

-Mr. McNamee is a Deputy Chief Auditor at the Public Company Accounting Oversight Board.
-Previously, he was a partner at PricewaterhouseCoopers (PwC).
-Most recently Mr. McNamee worked in PwC’s national auditing services group.
-Before joining the national office, Mr. McNamee was an audit partner in PwC’s Washington office.
-He worked on audits of financial institutions and led the firm’s public-sector practice, serving as the engagement partner on the audits of several federal departments and agencies.
+Mr. McNamee is an assistant professor of practice in accounting at Stetson University.
+Previously, he was Deputy Chief Auditor at the Public Company Accounting Oversight Board and had been a partner at PricewaterhouseCoopers (PwC).
+Mr. McNamee led the firm’s public-sector practice, serving as the engagement partner on the audits of several federal departments and agencies.

 As a PwC partner, Mr. McNamee served the profession as chairman of the task forces on liaising with the Federal Accounting Standards Advisory Board and on social insurance, which were both overseen by the American Institute of Certified Public Accountants (AICPA).
 Mr. McNamee also served as a member of the Comptroller General’s Advisory Council on Government Auditing Standards.